jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Graphics
 ===========

-At the moment the following objects can be added to the plot area:
+The following objects can be added to the plot area:

 * Elements in the library
     * Cartesian Plane